zalando/postgres-operator/docs/user.md

 is very easy to add roles to many clusters.
 Manually reverting such a change is cumbersome.
-Therefore, if members are removed from a `PostgresTeam` or the Teams API the operator will rename roles appending a configured suffix to the name (see `role_deprecation_suffix` option) and revoke the `LOGIN` privilege.
+Therefore, if members are removed from a `PostgresTeam` or the Teams API the operator will rename roles appending a configured suffix to the name (see `role_deletion_suffix` option) and revoke the `LOGIN` privilege.
 The suffix makes it easy then for a cleanup script to remove those deprecated roles completely.

-When a role is re-added to a PostgresTeam manifest (or to the source behind the Teams API) the operator will check for roles with the configured suffix and if found, rename the role back to the original name and grant LOGIN again.
+When a role is re-added to a `PostgresTeam` manifest (or to the source behind the Teams API) the operator will check for roles with the configured suffix and if found, rename the role back to the original name and grant `LOGIN` again.

 ## Prepared databases with roles and default privileges